- What is the Recovery Loan Scheme (RLS)?

 What is the definition of a borrower’s group?

 RLS uses two definitions for a borrower’s group in order to determine the maximum facility size a business is eligible for.
-For small, medium and large businesses within scope of the Northern Ireland Protocol, a borrower’s extended group is also used for assessing whether they are a micro or small business for the purposes of the “undertaking in difficulty” test.
+For small and medium businesses within scope of the Northern Ireland Protocol, a borrower’s extended group is also used for assessing whether they are a micro or small business for the purposes of the “undertaking in difficulty” test.

 - Borrower group: This includes the borrower and all linked enterprises (broadly speaking any company that has control over your business or that you have control over).
 This includes businesses that are linked through individuals but excludes business that are linked through private equity or venture capital ownership.